TheSoftwareHouse/Kakunin/docs/configuration.md

 `regexes` - array of paths to store custom regexes

 `hooks` - array of paths to store custom hooks

+`imageComparator` - object for configuration of a protractor image comparison plugin

+`baselineFolder` - destination of the base images to which new files (generated during the test) are compared.
+They must be moved manually to the folder. `default: basline`

+`temporaryFolder` - destination where the images generated during the test are localised (by step `I take a screenshot`) `default: .tmp`

+`saveAboveTolerance` - the percentage deviation between compared images.
+If the deviation is greater than `saveAboveTolerance` number then the diff `image file` is created, so the differences can be viewed. `default: 10`

 `clearEmailInboxBeforeTests` - flag to active clearing email inbox before tests are executed `default: false | true for apps with email checking functionality activated `